isovera/isovera_tools/README.md

 <pre>backup/develop_2013-08-12_e970d31.sql</pre>

-* For brevity, it does not included time in the date component, instead it auto-increments if same filename already exists.
+* For brevity, time is not included in the date component.
+Instead the filename is auto-incremented if it already exists.
-* Currently, it assumes the existence of a backup/ directory at the same level as the web document root.
+* Currently, a backup/ directory at the same level as the web document root is required to exist.

 I recommend creating a Drush shell alias pointing to this script.
 In drushrc.php, add: